microsoft/azure-pipelines-tasks/docs/authoring/gates.md

 For example: - You can have 2 Chef server tasks, one which creates a new deployment on chef and another which queries the status of an existing deployment.

-Gate tasks, in a typical usage will primarily do one kind of activity and that activity will be "query an external system".
+Gate tasks in a typical usage will primarily do one kind of activity, and that activity will be "query an external system".
 You will typically not create a new resource in a gate because gates run N times in a deployment and creating N resources in a single deployment does not look natural.

 So a good gate will typically query an external system.
 For example:- Querying work items is a good gate because the result of the query can change in between runs.
 Similarly querying azure monitors is a good gate because the health of the monitors of a live system can change in between runs.
 But creation of new work item is not a good gate as you dont want to create N work items in a run given that work item is a long lived object.